tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 In this part of the lesson, review the Unit 1 homework assignment.

 In the Unit 1 homework assignment, students will develop a case study based on a particular FinTech company or technology.
-Students should answer as many of the following questions as they can:
+Students should follow the corresponding case study template:

-**Company Sector**
+`Overview and Origins`

+* Name of company

+* When was the company incorporated?

+* Who are the founders of the company?

+* How did this idea come about?

-  * Which financial industry is the company part of?
+* How is the company funded?
+How much funding have they received?

-  * What are some trends and competitors in this industry?

-**Company Business Activities**

-  * What “problem” does this company solve?
+`Business Activities`

-  * Who is the intended customer?
+* What specific financial problem is the company/project trying to solve?

-  * What solution does this company offer that their competitors do not or cannot?
+* Who is the intended customer of the company?
+Is there any information about the market size of this set of customers?
+What solution does this company offer that their competitors do not or cannot?
 (What is the unfair advantage they utilize?)

-  * Which technologies are they currently using, and how are they implementing them?
+* Which technologies are they currently using and how are they implementing them?
+(This may take a little bit of sleuthing- you may want to search the company’s engineering blog, or use sites like Stackshare)

+`Landscape`

-  * What is the company doing right?
-What could be improved?
+* What domain of the financial industry is the company In

-**Recommendations**
+* What are the major trends and innovations of this domain over the last 5-10 years?

+* Who are the other major companies in this domain?

+`Results`

+* What has been the business impact of this company so far?

+* What are some of the core metrics that companies in this domain use to measure success?
+How is your company doing on these metrics?

+* How is your company doing relative to competitors in the same domain?

+`Recommendations`

-  * If you were an advisor for the company, what products or services would you suggest they offer?
+* If you were to advise the company, what products or services would you suggest they add to their services (whether another company already has them or something that is your pure imagination)?

-  * Why do you think this product or service would benefit the business?
+* Why do you think it would benefit them?

 * What technologies would your proposed ideas incorporate?

-Why are these technologies appropriate for your solution?
+* Why are those technologies appropriate for your solution?

 Ask if there are any questions before ending class.